 Tao means way in Chinese.
 Anything said beyond that is tentative, for as the opening verse of the Tao Te Ching states: “The way that can be spoken of is not the constant way.
 The name that can be named is not the constant name.”
-So, consider this overview with that in mind:
+So, consider this overview with that in mind.

 We react to life according to how we perceive it.
 If a perception is out of touch with natural reality, we react in unbalanced ways that waste time, energy, and bring about unnecessary chaos and suffering.
 Taoist thought seeks to solve this problem at its perceptual source.
 As the Tao Te Ching puts it: “Woe to him who willfully innovates while ignorant of the constant…”

-Taoist thought offers us a way to see through the chaos of life, and realize within ourselves this “constant.”
+Taoist thought offers us a way to see through the chaos of life, and realize within ourselves this “constant”.
 How does Taoist thought do this?

-Or, even more challenging to our idealized view of life: “The whole world recognizes the beautiful as the beautiful, yet this is only the ugly; the whole world recognizes the good as the good, yet this is only the bad.”
+Even more challenging to our idealized view of life: “The whole world recognizes the beautiful as the beautiful, yet this is only the ugly; the whole world recognizes the good as the good, yet this is only the bad.”

 There are a few verses in the Tao Te Ching which attempt to describe the “constant way” more directly.
 Here are some excerpts:

-“Darkly visible, it only seems as if it were there.
+“The way is empty, yet use will not drain it.
+Deep, it is like the ancestor of the myriad creatures… Darkly visible, it only seems as if it were there.
 I know not whose son it is.
 It images the forefather of God.”

 If you find this approach promising, examine CenterTao.org thoroughly for practical ways to implement the principles set forth here.

 The Tao Te Ching cautions us that: “One who knows does not speak; one who speaks does not know.”